-I recently wrote about some of the perks you get as a member of CalChamber.
+I recently wrote about some of the perks you get as a member.
 First, advocates help you follow state, city and county regulations better.
 The size of your company plays a part in what regulations you have to adhere to.

 Second, CalChamber gives you a platform to express your opinion to elected officials about upcoming legislation.
 In addition, the Chamber helps companies manage and relate to employees much more easily.
 This is a life saver, especially for inexperienced entrepreneurs.
 The HR Library gives information on topics like hiring, recruiting, discrimination, harassment and more.

 However, perhaps the organization’s most popular feature is its Labor Law Helpline.
 Instead of spending many hours researching thorny legal topics, experts on the hotline help you figure out whether you truly need a lawyer.
 Therefore, you can potentially save thousands of dollars in legal fees for advice and information.

 Moreover, here are just a few helpful links to help you understand what CalChamber delivers to business leaders: